tylerjcw/KeyChord/README.md

 1. Using the `Add` method:
     `chord.Add(key, action)`
     - `key` is the key combination to map (e.g., "a", "^a", "#a", etc.).
-    - `action` can be a string, integer, float, BoundFunc, KeyChord.Action, or a nested KeyChord instance.
+    - `action` can be a boolean, string, integer, float, Func, BoundFunc, KeyChord.Action, or a nested KeyChord instance.

-2. Using the `CreateFromMap` method:
-    `chord := KeyChord.CreateFromMap(timeout, bindingsMap)`
-    - `bindingsMap` is a Map where the keys are the key combinations, and the values are the associated commands or nested KeyChord instances.

 ### Executing a KeyChord:
 1. Using the `Execute` method:
     `chord.Execute(timeout)`
     - `timeout` (optional) is the timeout in seconds for user input.
-If not provided, the default timeout is used.
+If not provided, the default timeout of 3 seconds is used.

 ### Advanced Declaration Syntax:
 Because `KeyChord.Action` is just a fancy object that has the properties `Command` and `Condition`, we can pass an inline object declaration with those two properties to the class instead of declaring a new KeyChord.Action() in our code.
 That part will be handled by the KeyChord class in this case.
 This leads to my favorite way to declare a KeyChord: